Metadata tagging is the process of creating a term that describes a keyword or phrase and assigning those tags to a media asset.

 With AI and its various cognitive engines from facial recognition to object detection, companies can lean on technology rather than their teams to tag assets.
 By having AI do most of the heavy lifting, it can cut down the time it takes to tag all of the content in your archive from months to days.

-Some of the largest media companies in the world use Digital Media Hub to automate, curate, and activate how they manage, distribute, and monetize their content.
+Some of the largest media companies in the world use Digital Media Hub for this purpose.
 A core aspect of Digital Media Hub is its AI tagging capability, and how users can edit this metadata and visualize it within the UI, adding structure to all the valuable unstructured data contained within media files.

 With a better view and understanding of all available assets, organizations can discover previously untapped streams of revenue, which we discuss in our blog about digital asset management.